The House That Health Builds

 - We are taking in more toxins than ever due to air pollution; pervasive use of plastics; chemical treatments in our clothes, furniture, and homes; additives, preservatives, dyes, and pesticides in our foods; harmful ingredients in makeup and body care products; medications; heavy metals in dental fillings, food and water; and much more (4).

-If you are also dehydrated (or drinking sugary, additive-laden, artificially dyed beverages that require more detoxing) you’ll have an even tougher time ridding your body of waste.
+If you are also dehydrated (or drinking sugary, additive-laden, artificially dyed beverages that require even more detoxing) you’ll have an even tougher time ridding your body of waste.

 Supporting your body’s ability to detoxify with whole foods is the safest approach (9).
 Other methods aren’t well researched yet.